YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 npm install -g elm
 ```

 Once Elm is successfully installed, we need to set up our project's configuration.
-This is done with an `elm-package.json` file:
+This is done with an `elm-package.json`:

 ```js
 // elm-package.json